Volunteer in Kenya – Most affordable volunteer programs with IKPVA!!

 Kenya hosts a wide range of tribal groups, including the Maasai tribe, one of the best knowns local population due to their location near the African Great Lakes and their distinctive culture.

 However, urban areas are spreading at an uncontrollable speed in Kenya, having both an environmental and social impact, with indigenous species of trees and wildlife diminishing and local communities still reliant on dwindling resources.
-Volunteers are therefore needed to play a part in the long term reforestation activities, in order to contribute to a more balanced relationship between the natural environment and the human communities.
+As a volunteer in Kenya, you can play a part in the long term reforestation activities, in order to contribute to a more balanced relationship between the natural environment and the human communities.

 The birth rate of Kenya who was growing very rapidly these past year has also slowed down recently due to the soaring incidences of HIV/AIDS, which now infects up to 2 million people, and estimations argue that 1 million children in Kenya have lost one or both parents to AIDS.

 The overall result has been a dramatic increase in the number of children who are living on the streets.
-As a volunteer for Iko Poran, you will have the opportunity to offer support to these young people affected by homelessness, poverty and/or the HIV/AIDS, mainly by supporting the staff running the centers or even by participating in the building program.
+As a volunteer in Kenya with Iko Poran, you will have the opportunity to offer support to these young people affected by homelessness, poverty and/or the HIV/AIDS, mainly by supporting the staff running the centers or even by participating in the building program.

 Moreover, although primary education has become free and (in theory) universally accessible in Kenya recently, barely 10% of Kenyans can afford further education after secondary school.
 The support of volunteers is therefore critical to continue providing the most basic of education to thousands of children.